James Powell and Sons: Between the wars

 The firm's name was changed to Powell & Sons (Whitefriars) Ltd in 1919 and the growth in business demanded new premises.
-In 1923 the new factory was opened in Wealdstone.
+In 1923, a new factory was opened in Wealdstone.
 Despite a flourishing business, the great expense of the new factory scuttled plans to construct a village to house the workers in a style fashionable during the Arts and Crafts movement.